sushantmore894/CONCUR---A-Currency-Converter-Application/README.md

 Installation
 To run the ConCur application locally, follow these steps:

-Clone the repository: git clone https://github.com/your-username/concur.git Navigate to the project directory: cd concur
+1. Clone the repository: git clone https://github.com/your-username/concur.git](https://github.com/sushantmore894/CONCUR-A_Currency_Converter_Application.git
+2. Navigate to the project directory: cd concur
-Open the index.html file in your preferred web browser.
+3. Open the index.html file in your preferred web browser.
-Usage
-Open the application in your web browser.
+4. Usage Open the application in your web browser.
-Choose the currency you want to convert from the "From" dropdown menu.
+5. Choose the currency you want to convert from the "From" dropdown menu.
-Select the currency you want to convert to from the "To" dropdown menu.
+6. elect the currency you want to convert to from the "To" dropdown menu.
-Enter the amount of the "From" currency you wish to convert.
+7. Enter the amount of the "From" currency you wish to convert.
-The equivalent amount in the "To" currency will be displayed instantly.
+8. The equivalent amount in the "To" currency will be displayed instantly.
-View your recent conversion history below the conversion result.
+9. View your recent conversion history below the conversion result.
-Technologies Used
-The ConCur application leverages the following technologies:
+10. The ConCur application leverages the following technologies:

-HTML: Provides the structure and elements of the web pages.
+     - HTML: Provides the structure and elements of the web pages.
-CSS: Styles and enhances the visual appearance of the application.
+     - CSS: Styles and enhances the visual appearance of the application.
-JavaScript: Handles currency conversion calculations and user interactivity.
+     - JavaScript: Handles currency conversion calculations and user interactivity.

-Contributing
+## Contributing
 Contributions to ConCur are always welcome!
 If you wish to contribute, please follow these steps:

 Fork the repository.